 Upon death, a human body nearly immediately begins the process of decomposing or breaking down.
 While this biological reality is unpleasant, understanding the essential elements of this process is helpful.
-This includes having a basic appreciation of why a body begins to smell in the aftermath of death.
+This includes having a basic appreciation of why a body begins to smell in the aftermath of a death.

 The Biological Processes After Death

 When a person’s life ends, the focus naturally is on the sad reality that major bodily functions have ended.
 The heart stops beating, the lungs stop bringing oxygen into the body, the brain stops working.
 Despite the cessation of major bodily functions, bacteria contained inside major organs continues to live.
 This includes bacteria naturally present in a deceased individual’s pancreas and intestines.

 When a person dies, bacteria naturally begins to attack the body itself, beginning the process of breaking down that body.
-When the blood flow stops at the time of death, bacteria loses its primary source of nutrients and must seek them elsewhere.
+When the blood flow stops at the time of death, bacteria lose their primary source of nutrients and must seek them elsewhere.

-The pancreas provides a sharp illustration of what bacteria does after a person dies.
-The bacteria feeds on the pancreas, resulting in the organ essentially digesting itself.
+The pancreas provides a sharp illustration of what bacteria do after a person dies.
+The bacteria feed on the pancreas, resulting in the organ essentially digesting itself.
 The same occurs in the intestines, although not quite in as a dramatic fashion.

 When bacteria complete its work on the pancreas and intestines, these organs completely breakdown, releasing the bacteria to travel throughout the body and begin attacking other organs.
 This process results in the accumulation of an incredible amount of noxious smelling gas within the body.

 As the gas starts to accumulate, it causes the body itself to start to change colors from its natural hue to green, then purple, and ultimately to black.
 At the same time, some of the noxious, foul-smelling gas escapes from the decomposing body.